evchimanski/pymusic/README.md

 - Real world sounds are not perfec sine functions.
 Lets define a gaussian distribution around each note and then creat a song with.
 - One could also create reverb, echo functions and use it to make it sound better :)
 - Read in a .wave song and extract the frequencies using a Fourier Transform, ftt for example.
+- feel free to do anything else that comes into your mind